apache/sling-old-svn-mirror/launchpad/testing/README.txt

 Apache Sling Launchpad Testing module

-This module builds a Sling webapp using bundles from the trunk, and runs integration tests (that were previously in the launchpad/webapp module) on them.
+This module builds a Sling instance using bundles from the trunk, and runs integration tests against it, via HTTP.

 Getting Started